imarc/handbook/backend.markdown

 For a very detailed guide to web security issues, view the [OWASP Security Guide](https://www.owasp.org/index.php/Guide_Table_of_Contents)

+## Third-Party Code

+Any Third-Party Code, being framework or library dependencies for any given project, shall only be used or included if it meets the one of the following conditions:

+* It has been licensed under the [MIT License](http://www.opensource.org/licenses/mit-license.php), [BSD License](http://www.opensource.org/licenses/bsd-license.php), or [Apache 2.0 License](http://www.apache.org/licenses/LICENSE-2.0.html).
+* It has been licensed under a separate agreement approved by an officer of Imarc or Imarc’s Director of Engineering.

+The purpose of this policy is to ensure that Imarc retains all necessary rights to sell, license and distribute any code developed or maintained during the course of business.

 ## Dependency Management

 All PHP dependencies are managed by [Composer](https://getcomposer.org/).
 Get started with Composer by reading their [intro documentation](https://getcomposer.org/doc/00-intro.md).
 By default, Composer installs all dependencies into a `/vendor` directory within your project.